dendeaisd/MiniRT/README.md

 ![colored_light_images](images/colored_light_collage.png)

 ### &nbsp;3️⃣ &nbsp; Specular Reflection &nbsp; 🔦
-*"It's the reflection from a "mirror-like" surface, where parallel rays all bounce off at the same angle."* <br>
+*"It's the reflection from a mirror-like surface, where parallel rays all bounce off at the same angle."* <br>

 Our objects present specular reflection because they have **smooth surfaces** and thus don't have the imperfections that most objects in real life do, creating a clear and sharp reflection similar to that seen in mirrors.
 This effect enhances the realism and detail of the rendered objects, making them appear more lifelike.<br>